Mohammed2023-224/Auto-API-2025/README.md

 ### First project (https://play1.automationcamp.ir/)

-Automated all functions on the site, focusing most on selenium commands, not the design
+Automated all functions on the site, focusing mostly on selenium commands, not the design

 #### What can be improved: